Sierra Club: Founding

 Journalist Robert Underwood Johnson had worked with John Muir on the successful campaign to create a large Yosemite National Park surrounding the much smaller state park which had been created in 1864.
 This campaign succeeded in 1890.
 As early as 1889, Johnson had encouraged Muir to form an "association" to help protect the Sierra Nevada, and preliminary meetings were held to plan the group.
 Others involved in the early planning included artist William Keith, Willis Linn Jepson, Warren Olney, Willard Drake Johnson, Joseph LeConte and David Starr Jordan.

-In May 1892, the young botany professor, Willis Linn Jepson from the University of California, Berkeley helped Muir and attorney Warren Olney launched the new organization modeled after the eastern Appalachian Mountain Club.
+In May 1892, the young botany professor, Willis Linn Jepson from the University of California, Berkeley, helped Muir and attorney Warren Olney launched the new organization modeled after the eastern Appalachian Mountain Club.
 The charter members of the Sierra Club elected Muir president, an office he held until his death in 1914.

 The first goals of the club included establishing Glacier and Mount Rainier national parks, convincing the California legislature to give Yosemite Valley to the U.S. federal government, and preserving coastal redwood forests of California.

 Muir escorted President Theodore Roosevelt through Yosemite in 1903, and two years later the California legislature ceded Yosemite Valley and Mariposa Grove to the federal government.
 The Sierra Club won its first lobbying victory with the creation of the country's second national park, after Yellowstone in 1872.

-In 2020, in wake of the George Floyd protests and subsequent public reconciliation of systematic racism in public history, the Sierra Club described their own early history as intermingled with racism.
-In particular, the early Sierra Club favored the needs of white members to the exclusion of people of color, and Muir and some of his associates, such as Joseph LeConte, David Starr Jordan, and Henry Fairfield Osborn were closely related to the early eugenics movement in the United States.
-Osborn cofounded the American Eugenics Society, which called Jews and other non-whites as racially inferior to white people.